 Why use WordPress?

-So begins the never ending list of cool reasons you should use WordPress for your business website, strap in, and try not to wet yourself in excitement (just kidding).
+So begins the never ending list of cool reasons you should use WordPress for your business website, strap in, and try not to get too excited.

 WordPress is a free to use CMS system that can be installed on any website.
 WPBeginner sum it up well: